johhonn/keeper-contracts/doc/TEMPLATE_LIFE_CYCLE.md

 This document provides more information about how the lifecycle of a template is being managed in Ocean protocol.

-Any template in the keeper contracts, is defined by **ONLY** three states:
+Any template in the keeper contracts is defined by **ONLY** three states:

-- Proposed: Any one can propose a template
+- Proposed: Anyone can propose a template
 - Approved: (currently) only Ocean protocol approve the proposed templates
 - Revoked: Only template owner or Ocean protocol can revoke a template